FrancisBanville/ms_interpreting_probabilities/README.md

 between each pair of nodes.
-Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species relative abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
+Depending on the type of probabilistic interaction network (local or metaweb), the mathematical formulation and interpretation of stochastic parameters like $P(B_{i \rightarrow j})$ can be linked to environmental and biological factors such as species abundance, traits, area, and time (@tbl:prob), for example using logistic regression with a logit link function with continuous explanatory variables.
 Predicting the number of local webs in which the interaction occurs can be achieved by using a Binomial distribution, assuming a constant probability of interaction and independence between networks (trials).
 When considering uncertainties around the estimation of $P(B_{i \rightarrow j})$, a Beta distribution can also be used to encompass